 This time we interviewed a fan of one of the most famous teams in Greece.
 Two-headed eagles Thessaloniki are one of the symbols of the city, along with the White Tower.
 This team was created by migrants from Turkey, people affected by genocide and nationalism.
 PAOK fans are known throughout Europe as one of the craziest, and the stadium in Tumba Derby Day turns into hell.
 Ladies and gentlemen, today we will focus on the black-and-white heart of Macedonia, the legendary club PAOK Thessaloniki.

 North America is a region where football and fans culture hardly developed.
 Sport in this region is very commercialized and turned into a passive contemplation of what is happening on the field.
 Football never here more profitable and therefore poorly developed .If you know about Mexican ultras lot of fan communities that the U.S. and Canada there is very little information.
 While still on hearing some group of fans of teams from Portland, Washington, Houston.
-Canada is popular for being the birthplace of hockey, however, and began to appear groups of football fans.

 Bring to your attention an interview with a member of one of the most famous and influential fan associations in Greece.
 Multiple champion Greece and member of European club Panathinaikos needs no introduction, and his fans known far beyond the country.
 Athens had once been known as the cradle of Greek culture and the birthplace of democracy.
 Now this metropolis known as political protests and football fights.
 And here it will be one of the protagonists of such confrontations Gate 13.